TheJahnavi/RecruitMate-app/SmartHire/VERCEL_DEPLOYMENT_GUIDE.md

 ## Recent Changes (September 13, 2025)

+Updated vercel.json to use correct path configuration:
+1. Changed distDir from "client/dist" to "dist"
+2. Updated routes to serve files from "/dist/$1" instead of "/client/dist/$1"
+3. Simplified builds configuration to focus on static file serving

-Updated vercel.json to use `@vercel/static-build` for the client build process instead of `@vercel/node`.
-This change should resolve the 404 NOT_FOUND error by properly serving static files from the client/dist directory.
+This change addresses the 404 NOT_FOUND error by ensuring Vercel correctly serves the built static files.